When we receive a compliment, we make sure this is passed on to the individual or team so they know that their good work has made a difference.

 Stage One - Complaints Manager

-Complaints at Stage One will normally be responded to within 10 working days.
+We will acknowledge your complaint within five working days of receiving it.
+Complaints at Stage One will normally be responded to within 10 working days of the complaint being acknowledged.
 If your complaint is complex and further time is needed to investigate, we will let you know and keep you informed of progress.

 The Complaints Manager will investigate your complaint.
 They will phone or arrange to meet you to investigate and to discuss the outcome before writing to you formally so you can voice any concerns.
 If you do not think the outcome is justified, you can ask for your complaint to be escalated to Stage Two of our complaints process.
 We would normally expect you to do this within 20 working days of receiving a Stage One response.